Chapter 8: Creating a Cut-out Puppet

 In order for your pieces to rotate properly, it is important to set the pivots at the right location.
-The pivot is the point from where the body part will rotate, they generally correspond to an articulation.
+The pivot is the point from which the body part will rotate; they generally correspond to an articulation.
 To know where to position a pivot point, think of your own body.
 If you are moving an arm, notice that your own arm rotates from the shoulder.
 So, the pivot point for the puppet's arm must be located at the shoulder.
 The pivot point for the forearm will be the elbow, etc.

 You can apply this technique to anything you want to animate that contains a joint or pivot.
 For example, if you are animating a spider, study a real spider or a film of a spider moving to determine where you should place the pivot points correctly in your animation.

 To position the pivots:

 |1.||In the Animation Tools toolbar, select the Rotate tool.|